mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 *   Close the LISH console window and press the *Power Off* button.
 *   Press the **Configurations** tab and press the *Boot* button.
 *   Start a new LISH console using **Glish**.
-*   At this point, you should be able to follow the general "9front Installation Guide"[^3] with little motification.
+*   You should be able to follow the general "9front Installation Guide"[^3] for installing 9front OS to the main partition.
 At the conclusion of the installation the VM should automatically be restarted.
 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
-At this point, you can *Power On* your VM and launch a new LISH console.
+At this point, you can *Power On* your VM and launch a new LISH console winosw (glish).
+At this point, you should aee
+    the fully-functional rio window manger in a pseudotermimal.

+## Next Steps

+That's it.
+At t

 ---